Uncovering Business Logic Bugs via Semantics-Driven Unit Test Generation: Threats to Validity

 \section{Threats to Validity}

 The \textbf{external threat} primarily stems from the generalizability.
 Our study uses repositories from a single company and focuses on one programming language (Go).
-We evaluate industrial repositories because \tool{} relies on PRDs to obtain business semantics, which are rarely available or sufficiently detailed in open-source projects.
+We evaluate industrial repositories because \tool{} relies on system requirements (e.g., PRDs) to obtain business semantics, which are rarely available or sufficiently detailed in open-source projects.
 Moreover, common open-source unit-test benchmarks (e.g., Defects4J~\cite{defects4j}, BugsInPy~\cite{bugsinpy}) largely consist of libraries with limited business logic and thus are a poor proxy for \tool{}'s target setting.
 To mitigate this threat, we evaluate \tool{} on four production Go repositories from distinct business lines and production types and additionally deploy it on \deploynum{} independent large-scale repositories maintained by different teams, where it uncovered \fixed{} previously unknown \bugtype{}s.
 These results provide evidence that \tool{} generalizes across projects, domains, and development contexts, partially mitigating this threat.
-In the future, we plan to validate \tool{} on additional projects and programming languages.
+Regarding agile processes where there are only user requirements and no or few system requirements, user requirements can be lightly normalized and grounded with code context to reduce abstraction.
+In scenarios where explicit requirements are unavailable, \tool{} could be further extended, as its core idea is to progressively decompose natural language specifications, establish their correspondence with code, and guide test generation.
+Alternative artifacts, such as issue descriptions or developer comments, may serve as partial substitutes.
+In the future, we plan to validate \tool{} on additional projects, programming languages, and scenarios.

 The \textbf{internal threats} primarily stem from potential implementation errors in \tool{} or in the compared techniques.
 To reduce this risk, we directly use the official implementation of \rat{}~\cite{rat}.
 For \tester{}, \sym{}, and \hits{}, we adapt their publicly available implementations to Go by strictly following the descriptions in their respective papers and validate their behavior on representative examples.
 The implementation of \tool{} itself was carefully reviewed and tested.